 With the steady decline observed in oil prices management took efforts in late 2014 to reduce overall costs while focusing in on sales from existing inventory, securing contracts for both 2015 and 2016 and balancing new production with contracted orders.
+Operations in Q3 aligned with this strategy with new inventory produced to only meet contractual demands including requests for specialty products.
+The majority of sales in Q4 are planned to be sourced from existing inventory thereby allowing the corporation to reduce cost of sales even further.

 In 2009 when the oil price fell to near \$35 per barrel, aggregate sales from the Susan Lake Gravel pit were 6.5 million tonnes from a high of 12 million tonnes in the previous year The Corporation has previously given guidance that the sales volume from the Susan Lake Gravel Pit would be approximately 6.5 million tonnes in 2015.
-With the downturn in the economy, management has taken steps to preserve margins and cash flows with anticipated lower tonnages.
-The Corporation has invested significant money in developing up areas for future crushing and processing of aggregate.
+Although YTD demand from Susan Lake is lower than anticipated, the corporation has reduced its costs accordingly to ensure margins and cash flows are preserved if tonnages remain lower in Q4.
+The Corporation has invested significant money in developing new areas for future crushing and processing of aggregate.
 With the majority of this work complete overall expenditure at the Susan Lake operation will focus on maintenance and scaling of product.